Tzienom/alx-system_engineering-devops/0x00-shell_basics/README.md

 The "rmdir /tmp/my_first_directory" command will delete the directory my_first_directory.

 The "cd -" command will go back to the previous working directory.
-The "ls -la" prints all files in long format including hidden files, current working directory and parent directory.
+The "ls -la /boot" prints all files in long format including hidden files, current working directory and parent directory.

 The "file" command displays info about the specified file.